aptos-labs/developer-docs/docs/concepts/validator-nodes.md

 The JSON-RPC service of a fullnode sends transactions to a validator node's mempool.
 Mempool performs various checks on the transactions to ensure transaction validity and protect against DOS attacks.
 When a new transaction passes initial verification and is added to mempool, it is then distributed to the mempools of other validator nodes in the network.

 When a validator node temporarily becomes a leader in the consensus protocol, consensus pulls the transactions from mempool and proposes a new transaction block.
-This block is broadcasted to other validators and contains a total ordering over all transactions in the block.
-Each validator then executes the block and submits votes on whether or not to accept the new block proposal.
+This block is broadcast to other validators and contains a total ordering over all transactions in the block.
+Each validator then executes the block and submits votes on whether to accept the new block proposal.

 ### Consensus